tsipkens/wat-lii-error/README.md

 # wat-lii-error

-Deprecated version of pgs-error.
+Deprecated version of pgm-error.

-This repo has moved to [github.com/tsipkens/pgs-error](https://github.com/tsipkens/pgs-error).
+This repo has moved to [github.com/tsipkens/pgm-error](https://github.com/tsipkens/pgm-error).